k-kahora/Maml/README.md

 // Should be [10]
 ```

-The CLI is not fully implemented right now, I would advise just sticking to -r and -e.
+The CLI is not fully implemented right now; I would advise sticking to -r and -e.

 See the [open issues](https://github.com/k-kahora/writing-an-interpreter-in-ocaml/issues?q=is%3Aopen) for a full list of proposed features (and known issues).